threenine/api-template/docs/docs/tutorials/start-new-solution.md

 ### Building your Models and Database

 We can now start defining our Models for our database.
 An Entity Framework Core model is a conceptual model of an application's domain.
+It's important to re-iterate that your Data Model is not your resource model, as discussed in [Resources are not Data Models.](https://www.apitemplatepack.com/docs/introduction/resource-based-api/#resources-are-not-data-models)

 The domain includes all topics relevant to the problem solving areas of interest to the application users.
 The model includes data and can also include behaviour. _Typically, models for CRUD applications don't tend to incorporate a lot of behaviour_.